K&J Magnetics mascot, Joe Magneato

 Plastic and rubber coatings are much more durable than their nickel plated counterparts.
 The extra layer of plastic or rubber adds a layer of protection and prevents the magnet from damage.
 These magnets can withstand much higher impacts and should be considered in any application where breakage is a concern.

-Explore Plastic & Rubber Coated Magnets
+Shop Plastic and Rubber Coated Magnets

 Pack of plastic coated neodymium magnets in a variety of colors - D84PC-AST Strong rubber coated neodymium disc magnets - RX054TP-N52 Yellow plastic coated neodymium disc magnet - D84PC-YEL